-Oral health is too often seen as a side issue in general hygiene and we forget that oral health is fundamental to the ability to breathe, eat, our ability to interact with others, attend school, or engage in productive work, can be seriously impaired, and are further imperiled by COVID-19.
+Oral health is too often seen as a side issue in general hygiene and we forget that oral health, which can be addressed through family dentistry, is fundamental to the ability to breathe, eat, our ability to interact with others, attend school, or engage in productive work, can be seriously impaired, and are further imperiled by COVID-19.
 Here we will consider how this happens and look in detail at one example, Sub-Saharan Africa, that illustrates the issue.

 The link between Oral Health and COVID-19

-As COVID-19 has proved to be airborne, dentists and dental assistants providing care entirely on the mouths of patients are therefore among the highest risk personnel in the health profession.
+As COVID-19 has proved to be airborne, dentists and dental assistants providing care entirely on the mouths of patients are therefore among the highest risk personnel in the health profession, as explained by Tolley Dental.
 The dental profession has less influence and political power as a result of being relatively few in number compared to doctors and nurses and having fewer and less powerful professional associations.

 Yet we need to acknowledge their risk and when a vaccine becomes available, they should be at the frontlines of recipients, for their own protection and for all those they serve.

 In many parts of the world, there is a significant lack of available access to professional oral care, especially for those populations constrained by distance, discrimination, or disinterest, or poverty.
 These same determinants are factors with COVID-19: Typically, low socioeconomic groups, minority groups, older adults, low-literacy individuals, those living in rural areas, and the uninsured are the more vulnerable.

 Populations at greater Covid risk are the very same who are also at increased personal risk stemming from oral disease associated with systemic health problems.
 For example, gum disease (periodontitis) has been associated with heart disease, respiratory disease, chronic kidney disease, and cancer.

 I was also recently looking for a good dentist in Tijuana and found a brilliant one so learn more about affordable dentists in Tijuana there.